michaelvu97/CSC418/ASST1/PartA.md

 0 & 0 & 1
 \end{bmatrix}
 $$
-Conversely, a translation followed by a rotation has the form
+Conversely, a rotation followed by a rotation has the form
 $$
 T_2=
 \begin{bmatrix}